HaoZeke/artn-plugin/docs/params/lanczos_max_size.rst

 Description
 """""""""""

 Maximum number of Lanczos iterations.
+Also maximal size of the Lanczos matrix.

 Unexpected behavior